Everything She Wants

-"Everything She Wants" is a song by British pop duo Wham!, originally released as a single in 1984 on Epic Records on a double A-side with "Last Christmas".
-It was written and produced by George Michael, one half of the duo, becoming their third consecutive million-selling number-one hit in the United States.
+"Everything She Wants" is a single by the English pop duo Wham!, released in 1984 under Epic Records.
+The song was part of a double A-side release with "Last Christmas".
+Written and produced by George Michael, a member of the duo, "Everything She Wants" garnered significant acclaim, marking Wham!'s third consecutive million-selling number-one hit in the United States.

 Origin

 Writing

 Like most other Wham! songs from this period, it was written by George Michael.
-He discussed in the Fall 1985 issue of ASCAP In Action:
+He discussed in the fall 1985 issue of ASCAP in Action:

 Michael elaborated on the song's lyrics and the meaning behind them in Dick Clark's Countdown radio show:

 Recording

-"Everything She Wants" was recorded in August 1984 at Marcadet Studios in Paris using a 3M 32-track recorder and was most likely finished off at Sarm West’s Studio 2 in London after most of Make It Big had been finished at Studio Miraval in southeastern France over a period of six weeks.
-The song was based around a mono 2-bar LinnDrum loop, which wasn’t intended as the "keeper drum part" initially but it was eventually used for the finished record.
+"Everything She Wants" was recorded in August 1984 at Marcadet Studios in Paris using a 3M 32-track recorder, and was most likely finished off at Sarm West's Studio 2 in London after most of Make It Big had been finished at Studio Miraval in southeastern France over a period of six weeks.
+The song was based around a mono 2-bar LinnDrum loop, originally intended as a guide but it was eventually kept on the finished record.

-Despite being credited as a Wham! track, it's also a departure in the sense that George Michael recorded the track entirely by himself (with engineer Chris Porter in attendance), as opposed to the typical procedure of using session musicians to realise his ideas (which he did for most of the Make It Big record).
-According to Porter, “I think this was when George started to realise that if he wanted to, he could do everything himself.
-He could cut out all these other people and their ideas.”
-This would pave way for Last Christmas, which would be recorded the same month using the same approach.
-Plus, all the musicians that had participated in the Marcadet sessions had already flown back to the UK by the time Michael came around to recording it, so perhaps there wasn’t any point in hiring any more session musicians.
+Despite being credited as a Wham! track, it's also a departure in the sense that Michael recorded the track entirely by himself (with engineer Chris Porter in attendance), as opposed to the typical process of involving session musicians and Michael conveying his ideas to them.
+Apparently, the musicians involved in Make It Big had already flown back to the UK when Michael came around to recording the track en route from Studio Miraval, so it was partly out of necessity he worked on it himself.
+According to Porter, "I think this was when George started to realise that if he wanted to, he could do everything himself.
+He could cut out all these other people and their ideas."
+This would pave the way for "Last Christmas", which followed the same approach.